San Francisco and Los Angeles Disability Insurance and Life Insurance Claim Attorneys Fight Hartford Claim Denials

 If you have a wrongfully denied claim for disability, life, long-term care or other insurance involving The Hartford, contact McKennon Law Group PC and pursue every avenue to your benefits.

-Choosing an attorney to represent you when you find yourself in the vulnerable position of having your disability, life or long-term care claim denied is key to the success of your insurance matter.
+Choosing an insurance litigation attorney to represent you when you find yourself in the vulnerable position of having your disability, life or long-term care claim denied is key to the success of your insurance matter.
 You need a skilled, aggressive and experienced advocate in your corner.
 If your claim for health, life, accidental death and dismemberment, short-term disability or long-term disability insurance has been wrongfully denied or suddenly terminated, fill out a free consultation form or call (949) 387-9595 to schedule a free consultation with the attorneys of the McKennon Law Group PC, several of whom previously represented insurance companies and are exceptionally experienced in handling ERISA and non-ERISA, bad faith insurance claims.